dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 If your site is going to be affected by GDPR, then you should contact a lawyer to make sure you do everything needed to be in compliance.

 == Changelog ==
+**Version 3.7.0**

+*   Minimize admin and public js and css files
+*   Add default empty selection to the move tasks select box, on the admin Edit Tasks page, and make it a required field, so that the move tasks button is not accidentally submitted instead of the save button

 **Version 3.6.3**

 *   Fix for reschedule processing function for Multi-Day events where you would get a "Task Dates are Required!" message even with all dates filled in.